Utsav-Singh-35/User-Info-System/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details. # User-Info-System
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Deployment on Render

+This project is configured for easy deployment on Render.com.

+### Steps to deploy:

+1. Create a new Web Service on Render
+2. Connect your GitHub repository
+3. Use the following settings:
+   - **Name**: user-info-system (or your preferred name)
+   - **Environment**: Python
+   - **Build Command**: `./build.sh`
+   - **Start Command**: `cd form && gunicorn form.wsgi:application`

+4. Add the following environment variables in the Render dashboard:
+   - `DEBUG`: False
+   - `SECRET_KEY`: (generate a secure random key)
+   - `ALLOWED_HOSTS`: yourapp.onrender.com,localhost,127.0.0.1
+   - `RENDER`: true

+5. For database:
+   - Use the free PostgreSQL database provided by Render
+   - Add the `DATABASE_URL` environment variable (Render will do this automatically when you create a PostgreSQL instance)

+6. Deploy your application

+### Local Development vs Production

+For local development:
+- Set `DEBUG=True` in your .env file
+- Use SQLite database

+For production:
+- Set `DEBUG=False` in your .env file
+- Use PostgreSQL database
+- Ensure all security settings are enabled